 To fix this, I started working on an even smaller version.

 The schematic for this new version is almost the same, I added a small fuse to protect the hosts USB port and removed the LED.
-This also means that the cable should still be fully compatible with [kerhibar]s impressive little wire project.
+This also means that the cable should still be fully compatible with [kerhibar]s impressive little wire project (Update: In little wire the USB data lines are inverted compared to this schematic.
+I’ve added updated files below).

 Schematic for the ISP cable